 Expansive views of the Mississippi River from one of the tiniest parks along its banks, the 2-acre River Oaks Park in Cottage Grove.

-Small but impressive, River Oaks Park harbors a very nice array of native dry prairie plants.
+Small but impressive, River Oaks Park harbors a very nice variety of native dry prairie plants.

-Spring Lake Park Preserve – Archery Trail, Rosemount
+Spring Lake Park Reserve – Archery Trail, Rosemount

 The shorter vegetation of this restored, 35-acre dry prairie at Spring Lake Park (the Archery Trail section) makes it easy to see the different kinds of flowers here.